 (ALICIA steps back and accidentally trips over pottery.
 She falls behind the counter as the Mexican doll, Rosa, spins out of her hand.
-There's a BLACKOUT during the crash.
+There's a blackout during the crash.
 When the lights return, ROSA is now a full size woman.)

 ROSA.
 In the far reaches of the mind, I see you.
 I see myself.
 I see the whole world, and I wonder about so many things as I look out in a glaze.
 (ROSA walks around and returns to the same spot.)
 There is a hand that reaches to me.
 It wants me to take it.
 When I do, I see myself.
-(ROSA walks around the room looking at the piñatas.)
-I see your world, and I see my own.
-In both places I find isolation.
-I find loneliness.
-I find a person that I am and am not.
-I find a world made of animals in human clothing and humans in animal drapes.
-It hangs on a thread.
-(ROSA runs to the stack of Mexican blankets, then throws a blanket over herself and disappears.)
+(ROSA walks around the room looking at the piñatas.
+She then runs to the stack of Mexican blankets, throws a blanket over herself and disappears.)

-ALICIA (coming out from behind the counter).
+ALICIA (coming out from behind counter).
 Wait!

 (ALICIA runs to the blankets.
 A SUGAR SKULL floats up from the table and scares her.
-ALICIA throws the Mexican blanket over herself and disappears, too.
+ALICIA throws a Mexican blanket over herself and disappears, too.
 Lights shift.
 A new place.
 Fog enters.
 ALICIA rises from it.)